dshanske/simple-location/readme.md

 will now be required to show maps for services that require API keys.

 ## Changelog ##

+### 4.4.1 ( 2021-02-07 ) ###
+* Location was only being shown in DEBUG mode
+* When a match for region code was not found the code was creating a region with a name but no code, which meant duplication.
+Going forward, it will use the full region name.
+It will also try additional matching to find the code.
+* When looking up the location on an existing post, it was setting everything to private.
+Going forward, only if not already set.
+* Display Name function now links each part of the location to the term page for it.
+* Switch rewrite for taxonomy maps to /map/taxonomy instead of taxonomy being at the end.
+* Update custom station provider to check timestamp and support future station historic weather.

 ### 4.4.0 ( 2021-02-07 ) ###
 * Rename the Mapquest provider to OpenMapquest as there is an alternative Mapquest API.